-Hi everyone, I hope you are all enjoying your fall so far.
-I know we sure are, and this cooler weather has been very much appreciated over here at the Gainer household.
-Our rule of thumb the colder the weather the better….hahaha.
+Hi everyone, welcome to The Farmhouse Harvest Fall Home Tour.
+I hope you are all enjoying your fall so far.
+I know we sure are, and this cooler weather has been very much appreciated.

 My dear, sweet, husband hand built all the apple crates and this beautiful wheelbarrow for me, at my request.
 Why because he is awesome, but mainly because I could not find the size, shape or style wheelbarrow that I wanted.
 For those of you that may not know my husband had shoulder surgery on August 11th for a Labral tear.
-So, he was actually building this 4 weeks after his shoulder surgery, and he literally built them while still in a sling, with his non-dominate, left arm.
-I am telling you the man has skills……..mad crazy skills.
+So, he was actually building this 4 weeks after his shoulder surgery, and he literally it while still in a sling, with his non-dominant, left arm.
+I am telling you the man has skills, mad crazy, building skills.
 Upon entering my home feel free to drop off your coat, hat or bag while you enjoy the rest of my home tour.
 This is our lovely DIY Shiplap Drop Zone also built by my super talented husband.
-I really love that I can use it as a decorating vignette for the season, and it is also a functional space, since our coat closet is near our garage door not the front entry.
+I really love that I can use it as a decorating vignette for every season, and it is also a functional space, since our coat closet is near our garage door not the front entryway.

 FALL DECOR LINK-UP PARTY!

 Don’t have time to read them all right now?